GameServerManagers/LinuxGSM-Docs/Rust.md

 ```
 save ; will save the server state (useful before a stop or restart)
 oxide.reload PluginName ; will reload a plugin after updating it
-server.writecfg ; to save config commands you ordered into Rusty, including new admins
 ownerid STEAMID64 "Nickname" "Reason" ; to add an owner
 moderatorid STEAMID64 "Nickname "Reason" ; to add a moderator
+server.writecfg ; will save config changes, including new admins
 ```

 Note: append `server.writecfg` after adding an admin, and player needs to reconnect the server in order for it to be applied.